What is a Psychometric Test?

 Psychometrics are now primarily delivered online.
 You will be sent an email including a link which will enable you to access the test.

 You should research the test published before clicking on this link so that you know what the test will look and feel like.

-Where psychometrics are used as a screening tool and completed online, organisations tend to retest candidates at the interview so that they can be sure that the candidate did indeed complete the test.
+When psychometrics have been used as an online screening tool, organisations tend to retest candidates at the official interview so that they can be sure that the candidate did not previously cheat.

-It really is not worth cheating by trying to get someone else to help you with tests as you will probably get caught out later.
+For this reason it is not really worth cheating by trying to get someone else to help you pass online tests as you will probably get caught out later.

 Psychometric reasoning tests measure your ability, and to some extent this is fixed and your ability to dramatically alter your results is limited by your actual ability level.

 What you want to do is ensure that you are performing at your maximum level.